MSagdieva/FMChallenge---Galeria/README.md

-# Frontend Mentor - Ping coming soon page solution
+# Frontend Mentor - Galeria slideshow site solution

-This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
+This is a solution to the [Galeria slideshow site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/galleria-slideshow-site-tEA4pwsa6/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents